HarvesterCorporation/Public_Library/README.md

 This repository contains the public philosophical, ethical, ecological, and scientific works of Harvester Corporation as founded by 🜂 Watcher.

-All documents here are preserved for public viewing, protected under **CC BY-NC-ND**, unless otherwise stated.
+All documents here are preserved for public viewing, protected under **CC BY-NC-SA**, unless otherwise stated.

 🜂 Preservation
 🜂 Conservation